aurorasmiles/WorldGuardDocs/source/permissions.rst

 Permissions
 ===========

-By default, no one In order for yourself, moderators, and players to use WorldGuard, you must provide the proper permissions.
+By default, no one can use WorldGuard.
+In order for yourself, moderators, and players to use WorldGuard, you must provide the proper permissions.
 One way is to provide op to moderators and administrators (unless disabled in the :doc:`configuration <config>`), but providing the permission nodes on this page (through a permissions plugin) is the more flexible.

 You can give the ``worldguard.*`` permission to give yourself and other administrators full access to WorldGuard.